Notable People

 She was doing this work long before #MeToo gave it mass visibility

-Katz Banks Kumin's current profile says Katz has been litigating employment discrimination, civil rights, and whistleblower protection cases for more than 40 years.
+Katz Banks Kumin's profile says Katz has been litigating employment discrimination, civil rights, and whistleblower protection cases for more than 40 years.
 It also says the Washington Post called her "the feared attorney of the #MeToo movement."

 That flattering line is memorable, but the more important part is the duration.
 Katz did not appear out of nowhere in 2018.
 She had already spent years working in the part of the law where careers, reputations, silence agreements, and institutional self-protection collide.